 The HKSSC operates under Term of Reference

-For its first two years, the HKSSC’s activities are facilitated by a Steering Committee, comprising of ADM Capital Foundation, Teng Hoi Conservation Organisation, Jacqui Dixon and Huw Thomas, with CSR Asia, as the Secretariat.
+The HKSSC’s activities are currently facilitated by a Steering Committee, comprising of ADM Capital Foundation, Teng Hoi Conservation Organisation, Jacqui Dixon and Huw Thomas, with ELEVATE, as the Secretariat.
 Member implementation is supported by a Technical Advisor, Jacqui Dixon.
 All issues discussed are non-competitive, in line with Hong Kong’s competition policy, and legal advice is sought to ensure that the coalition does not breach any anti-competitive laws.
 Member meetings are managed according to transparency and are subject to Chatham House Rules, such that meeting minutes are publicly available via this website, but contents are not attributed to speakers.

 ADM Capital Foundation